Eurostar: Launch of service

-On 14 November 1994, Eurostar services began running from Waterloo International station in London, to Paris-Nord, as well as Brussels-South railway station.
+On 14 November 1994, Eurostar services began running from Waterloo International station in London, to Paris Nord, as well as Brussels-South railway station.
 The train service started with a limited Discovery service; the full daily service started from 28 May 1995.

 In 1995, Eurostar was achieving an average end-to-end speed of 171.5 km/h from London to Paris.

 On 8 January 1996, Eurostar launched services from a second railway station in the UK when Ashford International was opened.

-Also in 1996, Eurostar commenced its year-round service to Disneyland with the first train running on 29 June.
+Also in 1996, Eurostar commenced its year-round service from London to Disneyland with the first train running on 29 June.
 The following year saw the introduction of services to the French Alps during the winter.

-On 20 July 2002 a summer seasonal service to Avignon-Centre was launched.
+On 20 July 2002 a summer seasonal service from London to Avignon-Centre was launched.
 The service ran until 2014 after which it was replaced on 1 May 2015 by an expanded service calling at Avignon TGV and also serving Lyon and Marseille.

 On 23 September 2003, passenger services began running on the first completed section of High Speed 1.
 Following a high-profile glamorous opening ceremony and a large advertising campaign, on 14 November 2007, Eurostar services in London transferred from Waterloo to the extended and extensively refurbished London St Pancras International.

-One-way services from London to Amsterdam (returning to Brussels only) were launched on 4 April 2018.
+Direct services from London to Amsterdam (returning to Brussels only) were launched on 4 April 2018.
 This service was made a return service on 26 October 2020.